no-breuer/CausalGlobalExplanation/README.md

 # CausalGlobalExplanation

 This is the corresponding code to the paper *Causal Global Feature Importance: Using Causal Knowledge to Explain Model Predictions*.
-This this work we added a causal framework the the method *SAGE* a global explanation method for feature importance by Covert et al. (2020).
+In this work, we added a causal framework the method *SAGE* a global explanation method for feature importance by Covert et al. (2020).
+Therefore, the implementation of the *SAGE* framework is used in this repository.

 ## Usage

-To use the causal framework and compare it to classic *SAGE* one has to train a ML model on a dataset of choice and set up a causal imputer.
+To use the causal framework and compare it to classic *SAGE* one has to train an ML model on a dataset of choice and set up a causal imputer.
 For the causal imputer the causal ordering of the features and knowledge about confounding or interaction is necessary.

 ```
 # Initialize data